Evgenia Zabolotskaya: Education and career

-Zabolotskaya studied physics at Moscow State University, completing her PhD there in 1968 under the supervision of Rem Khokhlov.
+Zabolotskaya studied physics at Moscow State University, earning her bachelor's degree and then later returning in 1968 to complete her PhD under the supervision of Rem Khokhlov.
 After working at the Andreyev Acoustics Institute, she returned to Moscow State University in 1971, appointed to the biology department.
-In 1982 she moved again, to the General Physics Institute of the Russian Academy of Sciences.
+In 1982, she moved again, to the General Physics Institute of the Russian Academy of Sciences.

 After meeting and beginning to work with University of Texas at Austin mechanical engineering professors David Blackstock and Mark Hamilton, starting in 1982, Zabolotskaya moved to the University of Texas in 1991.
 From 1997 to 2000 she was on leave from the university to work at a start-up company in Virginia.
 She retired in 2015.

-She died on June 2, 2020 in Santa Fe, New Mexico.
+She died on June 2, 2020, in Santa Fe, New Mexico.

+Personal life

+Zabolotoskaya Married to Yurii (Yura) Anatolevich Ilinskii in 1963, after they met at Moscow State University.

 Recognition

 Zabolotskaya won the USSR State Prize in 1985.
 She is the 2017 winner of the Silver Medal in Physical Acoustics of the Acoustical Society of America.

 She was honored by the Women in Acoustics Committee of the Acoustical Society of America shortly before her death and highlighted in an article on work-parenting harmony.